levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 - Ticket creation and all registration steps are now fully logged in the dedicated debug log (`admin/admin-webinar-debug.log` or `includes/webinar-debug.log`).
 - Debug output now matches legacy format, making it easier to compare with previous logs and troubleshoot issues.
 - All changes validated: registration, ticket creation, and debug output confirmed working end-to-end.

+**UI/UX Improvements & Save for Later**
+- Save button text now changes to "Saved" when a post is saved, and reverts if removed.
+- Users can add a personal note when saving a post to their collection.
+- Saved posts and notes are visible in the "My Account" section for later viewing.
+- All save/remove/note actions are AJAX-powered for instant feedback.